What are the expectations around the flexible use of direct payments?

 This may be difficult if the people who usually provide care and support are in a vulnerable group or live with someone who is considered vulnerable to Covid-19.
 It may mean changing how they work or thinking about other ways to provide the care and support that the individual needs.

 Unless it states in the Personal Assistant’s (PA) employment contract or is agreed otherwise, individuals need to pay their PAs for the time they would normally work but the individual is advising them not to.
-Local authorities will need to decide how they will manage payments if an individual asks their PA not to visit and might consider:
+Local authorities will need to decide how they will manage payments if an individual asks their PA not to visit and might consider paying a retainer for PAs employed using direct payments while they are unable to work.
+In some areas, individuals have enabled the PAs they employ to support broader social care services temporarily, on a voluntary basis, which has been arranged by the local authority.

-If an individual needs a temporary stay in hospital, the local authority may pay a retainer to ensure that PAs can get paid.
+If an individual needs a temporary stay in hospital, the local authority may agree to continue Direct Payments so the individual can pay a retainer to ensure that PAs can get paid.
 The length of time this carries on for will need to be agreed.
 Retainers are useful to help keep PAs and so support a safe return home, as soon as possible.

 Individuals who use direct payments to buy services should speak to the service provider and their local authority about suspending the service while they are in hospital, ill or self-isolating.
 The terms and conditions of their agreement with the service provider will show whether or not fees still need to be paid.